LIKBF RULE CLARIFICATION AND Introduction to LIKBF Rules – note we follow KBF Rules

 B. Watercraft propulsion is restricted to paddle, pedal, pole, or electric motor.

-C. Unless specifically prohibited in the KBF Event Rules Addendum, use of a single electric propulsion unit per watercraft in KBF-sanctioned competition is approved with the following restrictions:
+C. Unless specifically prohibited on the Event Page, use of a single electric propulsion unit per watercraft in LIKBF-sanctioned competition is approved with the following restrictions:

 i.
 Competitors must comply with all boating regulations pertaining to motorized kayak/electric-propulsion watercraft registration, use, and operating restrictions for the designated fishing area.
 Violation will result in disqualification from the Event.